-A program has been established by Fort Collins Police Services to provide aid to innocent persons who suffer physical, emotional, or financial loss as a result of a crime of violence.
+A program has been established by Fort Collins Police Services to provide aid to innocent people who suffer physical, emotional, or financial loss as a result of a crime of violence.
 The victim assistance team provides:

 - crisis intervention services on-scene and immediately after the crime